-Assignment 1.
+Assignment1.
 Complex peripheral.
 Design of a peripheral for the microprocessor used in the subject.
 The peripheral has to be formed by a control unit and an ALU, according to the method studied in the theoretical lesson 9 of the subject.

-Assignment 2.
+Assignment2.
 Embedded System.
 Design of an embedded system based on the microprocessor studied in the theory of the subject.
 This embedded system has to include the complex peripheral design in assignment 1.

-The assessment criteria for both the laboratory practices (laboratory lesson 5) and the two laboratory assignments are the following:
+The assessment criteria for both the laboratory practices (laboratory lesson 5) and the two laboratory assignments are the following.
+All aspects must work and have been developed correctly to obtain the maximum mark.
+Additional functionality added by the student will be considered.